East Burke High School

 East Burke High School (EBHS) is a public high school in Connelly Springs, North Carolina.
 It is a part of the Burke County Public Schools district.

 History

 East Burke High School opened its door for students in August 1974.
 The school absorbed the student bodies of what had been four separate high schools in the eastern half of Burke county: Hildebran, George Hildebrand, Valdese, and Drexel.

 Athletics

-East Burke High School offers the following sports for its students:
+East Burke is a member of the North Carolina High School Athletic Association (NCHSAA) and are currently classified as a 4A school.
+The school is a part of the Western Piedmont 3A/4A Conference.
+East Burke's school colors are navy, columbia blue, and gray, and its team name is the Cavaliers.
+Sports at East Burke include: